kanru-wang/notes/tabular_data_train_val_split.md

 5. Drawbacks of the grouped k-fold cross validation on "customer ID":

-    - If there are temporary trends, part of a validation set may be very similar to part of a training set, so data leakage will happen, so a hyper-parameter set that will overfit the training set will be encouraged.
+    - If there are temporary trends, the train/val split may happen amid a trend, so part of a training set may be very similar to part of a validation set (in terms both X and y; think duplicates as an extreme example), so data leakage will happen, so a hyper-parameter set that will overfit the training set (e.g. go very deep to "memorise" all samples in the trend) will be encouraged.
 See the following solutions to address this concern:

         - Taking the Point 1 into consideration, a very basic 1-fold cross validation